whalestackhq/woocommerce-plugin/src/coinqvest-for-woocommerce/readme.txt

 = Key features =

-* Accepts Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Stellar Lumens (XLM) and Litecoin (LTC) payments on your WooCommerce shop from customers.
+* Accepts Bitcoin (BTC), Bitcoin Lightning (BTCLN), Litecoin (LTC), Stellar Lumens (XLM) and USDC payments on your WooCommerce shop from customers.
-* Instantly settles in your preferred national currency (USD, EUR, ARS, BRL, NGN) or above crypto currencies.
+* Instantly settles in your preferred digital currency (crypto or stablecoin).
 * Sets the product price in your national currency - 45 fiat currencies are available, see full list [here](https://www.coinqvest.com/en/api-docs#get-exchange-rate-global).
 * Integrates seemlessly into your WooCommerce website.
 * Sets the product price in your national currency.